 If you discover that your neighbors are using their house as a vacation rental in violation of the zoning ordinance, one option is to file a complaint with your local code enforcement department.
 The department will investigate the use of the property.

 Through this process, your neighbors will receive notice of the complaint and pending investigation.
-If code enforcement confirms a violation of the zoning ordinance, your neighbors may be ordered to stop using the property as a vacation rental or else face a penalty, such as a fine.
+If code enforcement confirms a violation of the zoning ordinance, your neighbors could be ordered to stop using the property as a vacation rental or else face a penalty, such as a fine.

 Even if using the property as a vacation rental does not violate a zoning ordinance, most jurisdictions also have laws prohibiting nuisances and obnoxious noises.
 A nuisance is usually defined as: "something that interferes with the use of property by being irritating, offensive, obstructive, or dangerous."